shakhesierfan/cegis-robust-dtcbf/README.md

 **robust discrete-time control barrier functions (R-DTCBFs)**.
 The method iteratively alternates between:
 - training candidate R-DTCBFs on sampled states, and
-- formally verifying their validity over the entire region of interest, adding counterexamples when violations are found.
+- formally verifying their validity over the entire state space, adding counterexamples when violations are found.

 The resulting R-DTCBFs can be used **online** to synthesize safe controllers